-The Czech Statistical Office measures data on incapacity for work due to disease or injury, selected indicators on the financial performance of health insurance companies and expenditure on health according to the System of Health Accounts of the CR.
-Data on health expenditure from the state budget and local government budgets (budgets of regional authorities and municipalities) are derived from financial statements on income and expenditure of Ministries of the Government of the CR and territorial self-governing units, which the CZSO receives from the Ministry of Finance of the CR.
+The Czech Statistical Office measures data on incapacity for work due to disease or injury, selected indicators on the financial performance of health insurance companies and expenditure on health according to the System of Health Accounts.
+Data on health expenditure are derived from data of the Ministry of Finance of the CR, Ministry of Labour and Social Affairs of the CR, and health insurance companies.
 The IHIS CR is the source of all other health data for the CZSO publications.